African-American Vernacular English and social context: Amended resolution

 The original resolution caused a great deal of consternation and anger, which fueled the controversy.
 On January 15, 1997, Oakland's school board passed an amended resolution.
 The original resolution used the phrase "genetically based" which was commonly understood to mean that African Americans have a biological predisposition to a particular language, while the authors of the resolution insisted that it was referring to linguistic genetics.
-This phrase was removed in the amended resolution and replaced with the assertion that African American language systems "have origins in West and Niger-Congo languages and are not merely dialects of English."
+This phrase was removed in the amended resolution and replaced with the assertion that African-American language systems "have origins in West and Niger-Congo languages and are not merely dialects of English."

-While traditionally understood to be generally factual that European owners of enslaved Africans often intentionally mixed Africans who spoke different languages to discourage communication in any language other than English, the truth is that Africans were strategically placed in certain types of settings.
-West Africans were primarily (not exclusively) placed in non-field work in the upper southern colonies and West Central/Central Africans were primarily (not exclusively) placed in field based work in the lower southern colonies.

-Africans in primarily non-field work typically had extensive interaction with Europeans in the early period, with cultural influence being bi-directional.
-Colonies typically preferred certain African ethnic groups, some very selective (South Carolina for example), others a bit more loose but still maintained a level of preference (Virginia for example).

-West Central and Central Africans brought with them a homogenous culture that superseded West African culture early on in establishing African American culture, at a later point in history, West African influence displays itself in African American culture.

-Interaction between West Africans and West Central/Central Africans did occur, creating a lingua franca, however the culture of African Americans was heavily affected by the homogeneity and relatively isolated Bantu imported population.
-Later influence from West Africa presents itself in African American culture.

-African American speech however is heavily based in Bantu culture (but not exclusively, includes West Africa to some extent), as such, it is responsible for African Americans' language patterns, combining an African substrate with the topical usage of primarily non-African words.
-English heard was filtered through African language systems and culture.

 Linguists' response

-Some linguists and associated organizations issued statements in support of recognizing the legitimacy of African American English as a language system:
+Some linguists and associated organizations issued statements in support of recognizing the legitimacy of African-American English as a language system:

 Walt Wolfram, a linguist at North Carolina State University, wrote that this controversy exposed the intensity of people's beliefs and opinions about language and language diversity, the persistent and widespread level of public misinformation about the issues of language variation and education, and the need for informed knowledge about language diversity and its role in education and in public life.

-However, in response to the amended resolution claiming that African American language systems "are not merely dialects of English", there have been some statements in opposition from linguists, since linguists do primarily regard African-American English as a dialect or variety of English.
+However, in response to the amended resolution claiming that African-American language systems "are not merely dialects of English", there have been some statements in opposition from linguists, since linguists do primarily regard African-American English as a dialect or variety of English.